mgrachten/bln-mode/README.md

 # Installation

-## Install the ELPA package from MELPA

-    M-x package-install bln-mode

 ## Download and install with package.el manually

 Download the HEAD of repository and install with:

     M-x package-install-file.

 # Keybindings